browserengineering/book/book/layout.md

 So far, layout has been a linear process that handles open tags and close tags independently.
 But web pages are trees, and look like them: borders and backgrounds visually nest inside one another.
-To support that, this chapter switches to *tree-based layout*, where the tree of elements is transformed into a tree of *layout objects* for the visual elements of the page.
+To support that, this chapter switches to *tree-based layout*,\index{layout}
+where the tree of elements is transformed into a tree of *layout objects* for the visual elements of the page.
 In the process, we'll make our web pages more colorful with backgrounds.

 The layout tree
 ===============